snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Six!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.

 When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.
 Once per scene, to see if your character came prepared with just the item you need, within reason, spend a Blessing and perform a Home Stat Check.
 If you roll equal to or greater than twice the number of items you have listed, then the Check succeeds and you may add the item to your list.
-Otherwise, the Check fails and you may not perform another Home Check this way this session.
+Otherwise, the Check fails and you may not perform another Home Stat Check this way this session.

 ## Playing the Game